comet-ml/cometr/README.md

 ## Configuration variables

-Since it can get tedious to repeat the `api_key` in different function calls, and it can also be a security concern to include the API key in the code, you can set the API key and a few other variables as `cometr` configuration variables.
+Since it can get tedious to repeat the `api_key` in different function calls, and it can also be a security concern to include the API key in your code, you can set the API key and a few other variables as `cometr` configuration variables.

 The following table lists all the configuration variables that `cometr` uses.
 All of these variables are optional.